AmnezziaCS/ContributorJS/readme.md

 ## How does it work ?

-The idea behind the script is to fill in your Git graph by creating commits back in time.
+The idea behind the script is to fill up your Git graph by creating commits back in time.
 All you have to do is run the script once and wait for the changes to appear on your graph.

 ### **Privacy settings** :

-You can choose to set the created repository Private or Public.
+You can choose to set the created repository Private or Public. **It will not affect your graph display at all.**

-**It will not affect your graph display at all.** All you will have to do if you want it private is to turn the private contribution setting on.
+The only thing you will have to do if you want the repository to be `private` is to turn the private contribution setting on.

 ![](./medias/privatecontribution.png)